arnavnallani/lendibl-frontend/replit.md

 - June 20, 2025: Migrated from in-memory storage to PostgreSQL database
 - June 20, 2025: Updated header to use custom Lendibl logo image
 - June 20, 2025: Enhanced UI with modern animations, glass morphism, gradients, and hover effects
+- June 20, 2025: Implemented real-time notifications with WebSocket for rental requests

 ## User Preferences